LuisEnMarroquin/json-as-xlsx/README.md

 This is a tool that helps to build an excel from a json and it depends only on `xlsx`

+Now with version **2.0.0** and above supports multiple sheets and custom styling

 You can see a live example of how it works on this site: [luisenmarroquin.github.io/json-as-xlsx](https://luisenmarroquin.github.io/json-as-xlsx)

 ## Usage